timacdonald/tim.macdonald.au/resources/views/posts/laravel-fakes-pest-php-expectations.md

 });
 ```

-In the case of `toHaveSent`, I do not want to make assertions against the entire `ClientFake` object; I want to check against one of the client's properties.
-I'm trying to test that the client's `public array $requestsSent` property contains the given request.
+In the case of my `toHaveSent` expectation, I do not want to make assertions against the entire `ClientFake` object; I want to check against one of the client's properties.
+More specifically, I'm trying to test that the client's `requestsSent` property contains the given request.

-To achieve this, I'm able to modify the expectation's value:
+To achieve this, I'm able to modify the expectation's value on the fly within the callback:

 ```php
 expect()->extend('toHaveSent', function (Request $request) {